Outcome Indicators of Leadership

 The leader has built functional authority that helps them influence decision-making.
 This includes their influence even in areas adjacent to their own function.
 When needed, the leader is able to rally the troops around and align them towards a single cause – especially people not directly within their own reporting chain.

-Inspiration for their team
+Inspiration to their team

 The leader’s own team considers them an inspiration because of their level of skills, their depth of experience and the sense of judgment.
 The team considers their tenure in the organisation as a fruitful learning opportunity working under the inspiring leader.